Saudi Aramco doubles down on South Korea with $1.6 billion bet on Hyundai Oilbank | MarketScreener

 Saudi Aramco plans to value Hyundai Oilbank at 10 trillion won, or 36,000 won per share, Hyundai Heavy Industries Holdings said in a statement.

-A person familiar with the matter said the company plans to offer a discount of 10 percent to Saudi Aramco in a block deal that will require board approval from both firms.
+A person familiar with the matter said the company plans to offer a discount of 10 percent to Saudi Aramco in a block deal that will require board approval from both firms next month.

-News of the stake sale drove up shares of the parent company by as much 6.6 percent.
+Shares of the parent company ended up 3.8 percent after rising as much 6.6 percent.
+Shares of the country's shipbuilders rallied across the board after Qatar said it plans to order 60 new LNG carriers from unidentified firms, speaking at a summit with South Korea.

-Hyundai Heavy Industries Holdings also said it planned to "reconsider" the stock market listing of the refinery arm after completing the stake sale, possibly this year.
+Hyundai Heavy Industries Holdings said it planned to "reconsider" the stock market listing of the refinery arm after completing the stake sale, possibly this year.

 Hyundai Oilbank, which had aimed to list on South Korea's stock exchange in 2018, delayed the plan until this year due to regulatory scrutiny of its balance sheet.